linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 2 - Portfolio Theory and Practice/Chapter 06 - Capital Allocation to Risky Assets.md

 Von Neumann and Morgenstern adapted this approach to investment theory in a complete axiomatic system in 1946.
 Avoiding unnecessary technical detail, we restrict ourselves here to an intuitive exposition of the rationale for risk aversion.

 Imagine two individuals who are identical twins, except that one of them is less fortunate than the other.
-Peter has only  $1,000 to his name, while Paul has a net worth of$ 200,000.
+Peter has only  \$1,000 to his name, while Paul has a net worth of\$ 200,000.
 How many hours of work would each twin be willing to offer to earn one extra dollar?
 It is likely that Peter (the poor twin) has more essential uses for the extra money than does Paul.
 Therefore, Peter will offer more hours.
 In other words, Peter derives a greater personal welfare or assigns a greater "utility" value to the 1,001st dollar than Paul does to the 200,001st.
 Figure 6A.1 depicts graphically the relationship between wealth and the utility value of wealth that is consistent with this notion of decreasing marginal utility.

 Individuals have different rates of decrease in their marginal utility of wealth.
 What is constant is the principle that the per-dollar increment to utility decreases with wealth.
 Functions that exhibit the property of decreasing per-unit value as the number of units grows are called concave.